 Curiously, a researcher subsequently found out that the first version of the virus got patched by someone without accessing the source code, which gave the hacker community the ability to set a series of individual domains used to receive the retrieved data.

-In the latest versions of Lokibot, a third stage is added to the process of compromising systems, besides more encryption, a technique to escape detection.
-Each layer is encrypted to attempt to hide the eventual source of code.
+In the latest versions of LokiBot, a third stage is added to the process of compromising systems, besides more encryption, a technique to escape detection.
+Each layer of the trojan is encrypted to attempt to hide the eventual source of code.

 The malware uses the known technique of blurring images in documents to force users to enable macros.
 This trick infects machines quite successfully.

 LokiBot malware analysis